 Multi-vehicle accidents often cause victims to be tossed about inside their vehicles.
 Victims may experience a frontal collision followed by impacts to the side or rear of their vehicle.
 These multiple impact points can cause compound fractures, concussions, deep lacerations to multiple areas of the body, as well as severe internal injuries.
 These multiple impacts may also cause whiplash and significant tears to muscles and joints when in short order they are moved in different directions before the brain can position the body to absorb the impacts.
 These multiple injuries can make it difficult to administer the proper First Aid as it may not be clear which body parts and organ systems have been injured in the crash.

 Assigning Fault in a Multi-Vehicle Accident

 It can be difficult to assign 100% fault in a multi-vehicle accident.
-Many factors can come into play including aggressive driving, road conditions, driver distractions, etc. For this reason, it is necessary for a Lake County car accident lawyer to carefully review accident reports and details from the crash investigation.
+Many factors can come into play including aggressive driving, road conditions, driver distractions, etc. If the accident involved one or more government vehicles, such as a snow plow owned by the city, the government agency may share liability.
+For this reason, it is necessary for a Lake County car accident lawyer to carefully review accident reports and details from the crash investigation.
 These reports and the evidence from the crash are the best way to determine the chain of events that caused the crash in order to determine who is at fault, and the percentage of the responsibility they bear for causing the accident.
 In multi-vehicle accidents, the fault may be assigned to several different drivers following the completion of the investigation.